Start » Iceland » Iceland Travel Tips – All Information needed for planning an Iceland Road Trip

 My Iceland Travel tips for packing are to take many layer with you – most importantly a good rain jacket as part of the shell layer (even better in a bright color which makes you stick out in photos)!

-11. Reykjavik, Golden Circle & Highlands
+11. Reykjavik & Golden Circle

 The capital is also the touristical center of the island: here you'll find most Hostels/Hotels, tour agencies and car rentals.
 If you don't plan on doing a big road trip in Iceland Reykjavik is the perfect base for day trips.
 But there also things to do in the city itself: the old harbour, the impressive Hallkrimskirkja and the nightlife are options you should consider during your visit.